AdobeDocs/audience-manager.it-IT/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-ftp-filenames.md

 ---
 description: Descrive i campi obbligatori, la sintassi, le convenzioni di denominazione e le dimensioni dei file da seguire per l’invio dei dati ad Audience Manager.
-Imposta i nomi e le dimensioni dei file in base a queste specifiche quando invii dati a una directory FTP di Audience Manager.
+Imposta nomi e dimensioni dei file in base a queste specifiche quando invii dati a una directory FTP di Audience Manager.
 seo-description: Describes the required fields, syntax, naming conventions and file sizes you need to follow when sending data to Audience Manager.
 Set the names and sizes of your files according to these specifications when you send data to an Audience Manager FTP directory.
 seo-title: FTP Name and File Size Requirements for Inbound Data Files
 solution: Audience Manager